We believe that cancer must remain one of the main health priorities for the Welsh Assembly and the Welsh Government.

 Responsibility for health is devolved to the Welsh Assembly which means it makes decisions about health policy for Wales.

-We work with other cancer charities and Welsh Government Officials to monitor and influence the implementation of Together for Health: the cancer Delivery plan for Wales.
+We work with other cancer charities and Welsh Government officials to monitor and influence the implementation of Together for Health: the Cancer Delivery Plan for Wales.

-We work with Assembly Members (AMs) in the National Assembly and in their constituencies.
 Through our programme of events, AMs meet with and hear the views of cancer patients, volunteers, fundraisers, doctors and scientists.

 To request a meeting or further information about our work please contact the Public Affairs team.